PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 18:17:26
+Last updated: 2024-04-02 18:18:00
-Random Quote: Computers are useless.
-They can only give you answers. - Pablo Picasso
+Random Quote: Time is the most valuable thing a man can spend. - Theophrastus